h20180137/G547/assignment2DiskonRAM/README.md

 Block Device Driver(Disk on RAM)

->Download the main.c partition.h and Makefile
+>Download the main.c and Makefile

 >Go to the place where code is downloaded and give the command $ make all